StarRocks/starrocks/docs/table_design/Data_distribution.md

       ;-- Do not need to set the number of bucket and the bucketing key
       ```

     After creating a table, you can execute [SHOW PARTITIONS](../sql-reference/sql-statements/data-manipulation/SHOW%20PARTITIONS.md) to view the number of buckets set by StarRocks for each partition.
 As for a table configured with hash bucketing, the number of buckets for each partitions is **fixed**.

-As for a table configured with random bucketing, the number of buckets for each partition can br **dynamically changed**.
+    As for a table configured with random bucketing, the number of buckets for each partition can be **dynamically changed**.
 So the returned result displays the **current** number of buckets for each partition.
+    > **NOTICE**
+    >
+    > For this type of tables, the actual hierarchy within a partition is as follows: partition > subpartition > bucket.
+To increase the number of buckets, StarRocks actually adds a new subpartition which includes a certain number of buckets.
+As a result, the `SHOW PARTITIONS` statement may return multiple data rows with the same partition name, which show the information of the subpartitions within the same partition.

   - Method 2: manually set the number of buckets